phetsims/number-line-integers/assets/README.md

 This file describes the processes that were used to produce some of the more unusual assets used in this sim.

-TODO: Add info about the piggy bank node creation.

 Maps and Temperature Data for the "Temperature" scene of the "Scenes" screen.
 =============================================================================